KevinJump/uSync/Changes/format.md

 Our recommendation is to perform a new export when the format version changes

+## v8.17.0 / #9.0

+### Change to support tabs in Document types
+Tab support in document types requires we now also store the alias, and tab type against a tab. for v8 these changes fail back to the name if they cannot find the alias, while in v9 the alias is always used.

+this change means that when using uSync to update from v8 to v9 - you will need to be running the latest uSync v8.10.2+ to get the tab values in the format that uSync 9 is expecting (if you are using tabs)

 ## v8.9.0

 ### Change of media sync default (don't include file hash)